danburzo/toolbox/README.md

 > JavaScript library for all kinds of color manipulations.

 Converting a color from and to any format, generate pleasing color palettes and color variations.
-See also [TinyColor](https://github.com/bgrins/TinyColor).
+See also [TinyColor](https://github.com/bgrins/TinyColor), [d3-color](https://github.com/d3/d3-color) and my own [culori](https://github.com/danburzo/culori).

 #### [paper.js](https://github.com/paperjs/paper.js)